Bearing Witness to the October 7th Massacre: Background

 A series of coordinated attacks, conducted by the Palestinian Islamist militant group (Note: Hamas has been designated as a terrorist group by Australia, Canada, the European Union, Israel, Japan, Paraguay, the United Kingdom, and the United States) Hamas, from the Gaza Strip onto bordering areas in Israel, commenced on 7 October 2023, initiating the Gaza war.
 Hamas and other Palestinian armed groups named the attacks "Operation Al-Aqsa Flood", while they are referred to in Israel as "Black Saturday" (השבת השחורה) or the "Simchat Torah Massacre" (הטבח בשמחת תורה).

 The attacks began in the early morning with a rocket barrage of at least 3,000 rockets launched against Israel and vehicle-transported and powered paraglider incursions into its territory.
 Palestinian militants breached the Gaza–Israel barrier, targeting civilians for killing in neighboring Israeli communities and attacking military bases.
 In a single day, about 796 Israeli civilians and 379 Israeli soldiers and police were killed in nearby towns, kibbutzim, military bases and at a music festival near Re'im.
-251 Israeli civilians and soldiers were taken as hostages to the Gaza Strip, of which the number of kidnapped children is estimated to be 30.
+251 Israeli civilians and soldiers were taken as hostages to the Gaza Strip, including an estimated 30 children.

 At least 44 nations have condemned Hamas, labelling the attacks as terrorism.
 The day was described by media outlets and politicians as the bloodiest in Israel's history and "the deadliest for Jews since the Holocaust" by US president Joe Biden.